Backblaze/B2_Command_Line_Tool/README.md

 capabilities.
 You can find the details for each command in the help for that command.

-### Parallelism and the `--threads` parameter

-Users with high performance networks, file sets with very small files, or high network latency, will usually benefit from increased parallelism.
-Experiment with using the `--threads` parameter to increase performance.

-Note that using many threads could in some cases be detrimental to the other users on your network.

 ### Docker image

 #### Authorization